Phillips Petroleum Company: Phillips explosion of 1989

 The Pasadena site was home to the 1989 Phillips Explosion, which killed 23 employees and contractors and injured 314 after cost-cutting efforts by the company.
 The initial explosion was equivalent to 2.4 tons of TNT exploding, damaging the homes of residents within a six-mile radius of the refinery.
 The initial explosion mushroom cloud was visible to area residents within a 15-mile radius of the site.

 Phillips explosion of 1999

 Two contractors were killed and three men were injured in an explosion on the morning of Wednesday, 23 June 1999, at Phillips Petroleum Co.'s K-Resin (styrene butadiene copolymer) plant in its chemical complex in Pasadena, Texas.
 An alarm sounded at 11:30 am when the blast occurred and a fire erupted.
 It took more than an hour for Phillips' onsite fire department to extinguish the blaze.

-Those killed were 24-year-old Juan Martinez and his uncle Jose Inez Rangel, who were performing a hydrostatic test on pipe until they were burned to death by 500 °F molten plastic.
+Those killed were 24-year-old Juan Martinez and his uncle Jose Inez Rangel, who were performing a hydrostatic test on a pipe until they were burned to death by 500 °F molten plastic.
 Both Martinez and Rangel were employed by Zachry Construction Corp.